 It is always an obligation that every horse that is received has supporting documentation on its origin.
 In the vast majority of cases, the costs of transportation and medical care are fully covered by the NGO.

 Every horse that has just entered, and according to the veterinary protocol, must, yes or yes, be isolated from the rest of its peers, due to the rigorous veterinary examinations that must be carried out, among them and the most important, that of Infectious Anemia Equine (IEA).

-If the horse enters in a serious condition, where it cannot fend for itself, it is placed in a hospitalization box that is specially prepared: it has a rubber floor, a double bed of shavings, padded walls, an electric winch to be able to lift the horse if necessary, hot / cold air conditioning, fan, and security cameras to be monitored 24 hours a day, thus generating as little stress as possible.
+Upon arrival, If the horse is in serious condition, it goes directly to a hospitalization box that is specially prepared, since it has a rubber floor, a double bed of shavings, padded walls, an electric winch to be able to lift the horse if necessary, air conditioning, a fan, security cameras so that it can be monitored from a PC or cell phone.

 If the horse is not in serious condition, it is kept in quarantine in an isolated box until it is certain whether or not it is a carrier of Equine Infectious Anemia (EIA), this disease is highly contagious among horses and has no cure.
 Unfortunately, by order of SENASA, if the tests are positive, the horse must be euthanized.

 Based on the general state of health, a rehabilitation and treatment plan is drawn up where the horse will always be in company of all the love and affection of volunteers and workers who will give their best so that the horse can return to be healthy and fit.
 As the horse improves, it is allowed to go to a stable and finally, if its situation allows it, roam free in the corral or on the premises.